xiaobai-sky/claude-hackathon-architecture-book/ZhuTu_ZhuJi_Architecture.md

 **Anonymous Node Stable ID Synthesis**

 For nodes with no explicit name (anonymous arrow functions, IIFEs, inline callback functions), the Fusion Engine generates a synthetic stable ID when building the registry, and feeds this ID back to the Programmer as the positioning reference for subsequent patches.
-Programmers are not permitted to name these themselves.
+Programmers are not permitted to self-name these nodes.

 ```python
 def make_anonymous_id(file, parent_node_id, child_index):